biog

 summary biog:

-Bidisha Mamata is a broadcaster, journalist and presenter.
-She specialises in international human rights, social justice and the arts and culture and offers political analysis, arts critique and cultural diplomacy tying these interests together.
-She writes for the main UK broadsheets (currently as an arts critic and columnist for The Observer and The Guardian) and presents and commentates heavily for BBC TV and radio, ITN, CNN, ViacomCBS for Channel 5 and Sky News, where she has been a regular on the weekend breakfast show since 2016.
-Her fifth book, Asylum and Exile: Hidden Voices of London (2015), is based on her outreach work in UK prisons, refugee charities and detention centres.
-She currently presents the Hello Happiness audio series for Wellcome Collection and is presenting for the arts series In The Studio for the BBC World Service, broadcasting in March 2023.
-Her latest publication is an essay called The Future of Serious Art (Nov 2020).
+Bidisha is a broadcaster, presenter and journalist.
+She specialises in the arts and culture as well as current affairs, international relations and human rights and provides cultural diplomacy, arts critique and political analysis.
+She writes for the main UK broadsheets (currently as a critic and columnist for The Observer and The Guardian) and presents and commentates heavily for BBC TV and radio, ITN, CNN, Channel 5 and Sky News.
+Her fifth book, Asylum and Exile: Hidden Voices of London, is based on her outreach work in UK prisons, refugee charities and detention centres, and her most recent publication is the essay The Future of Serious Art.
+Recent art writing for catalogues, monographs and exhibitions includes Helene Amouzou (2023, Autograph Gallery), Matthew Krishanu (2024, Camden Art Centre), Chila Burman (2024, Tate Publishing, purchase here) and Penny Slinger (forthcoming, spring 2025).

 More detailed breakdown below.....

-Bidisha is a presenter for BBC TV, Radio 3, Radio 4 and the World Service.
-She also broadcasts regularly on politics and current affairs for Channel 4 News and Sky News, where she has been a regular since 2015.
-She was a regular guest on BBC Two's Newsnight Review (later The Review Show), Sunday Morning Live and The Big Questions.
-For BBC Radio 4 she contributes frequently to Saturday Review and Woman's Hour, both of which she has guest presented, and Front Row, and has presented Archive on Four, Heart and Soul (featuring Anne Rice and Imtiaz Dharker) and various other documentaries and series.
+Bidisha is a longtime (...decades long...) presenter for BBC TV, Radio 3, Radio 4 and the World Service.
+She also broadcasts regularly on politics and current affairs for Channel 4 News and Sky News, where she has been a regular since 2016.
+She was a regular on BBC Two's Newsnight Review (later The Review Show), Sunday Morning Live and The Big Questions.
+For BBC Radio 4 she contributes frequently to Saturday Review and Woman's Hour, both of which she has presented, and Front Row, and has presented Archive on Four, The Arts Hour, Heart and Soul (featuring Anne Rice and Imtiaz Dharker) and various other documentaries, regular programmes and series.
 Standalone documentaries have included Texting Andy Warhol, on the role of text in art (R4); An Unofficial Iris, a study of Iris Murdoch's work and legacy (R4); The Red Book, an investigation into Jung's Red Book (R3); and The Countertenor, a highly acclaimed exploration of the countertenor voice for Radio 4.
-Bidisha was the regular presenter of BBC Radio 3's arts and ideas programme, Night Waves.
-On the World Service she guest presented the books programme The Word and was the regular presenter of the flagship arts show, The Strand.
+Bidisha was the regular presenter of BBC Radio 3's arts and ideas programme, Night Waves (now Free Thinking).
+On the World Service she presented the books programme The Word and was the regular presenter of the flagship arts show, The Strand (now The Arts Hour).
 As of 2015 she has also been a regular Sky News commentator on social justice issues and the refugee crisis, and since 2016 has been a fortnightly newspaper reviewer for the Sky News breakfast show on Saturday mornings.
-Random extra stuff bullet pointed below:
+Extra stuff below:

 newspapers, magazines, books

 Bidisha began writing for arts magazines i-D, Oyster, Volume, Dazed and Confused and the NME at 14.
-She signed her first book deal, with HarperCollins, at 16, in a deal brokered by Jonny Geller at Curtis Brown.
+She signed her first book deal, with HarperCollins, at 16, represented by Jonny Geller at Curtis Brown.
 Her first novel, Seahorses, was published to commercial and critical success in May 1997 when she was 18.
 During this time she also had regular opinion columns in The Big Issue magazine (monthly, 1995-1997) and The Independent (weekly, 1998).
 She was then a contributing editor of the women's magazine Sibyl (1998-9) and multicultural style magazine 2nd Generation (1996-1998) and edited and published the arts magazine The Stealth Corporation.
-Bidisha's second novel, the thriller Too Fast to Live, was published in 2000 when she was 21.
-Her third book, the bestselling travel memoir Venetian Masters, was published in February 2008.
+Bidisha's second novel, the thriller Too Fast to Live, was published by Duckworth in 2000 when she was 21.
+Her third book, the bestselling travel memoir Venetian Masters, was published by Smmersdale in February 2008.
+Her fourth book, Beyond the Wall, is a reportage from the Middle East (Seagull Books, May 2012) while her fifth, the bestselling Asylum and Exile: Hidden Voices (Seagull Books, March 2015), is based on her outreach work in London.

 She writes for The Guardian and the Observer (full archive here), the Financial Times, Mslexia, New Statesman, New Humanist, The List, the Times Literary Supplement, Sight and Sound, BBC Arts, Poetry Review and various publications internationally.
 From the end of 2010 to early 2012 she had a weekly column in The Guardian called Bidisha's Thought for The Day.
 In 2013 Johns Hopkins University granted her an International Reporting Project fellowship to report on global health and development for the Bill and Melinda Gates Foundation.
 Bidisha's fourth book, out May 2012, was the acclaimed reportage Beyond the Wall, published by Seagull/Chicago University Press.
 For more details click here.
 Her poetry has been published by Wasafiri magazine, Seagull Books, Saqi Books, English PEN and Young MWA magazine and performed at numerous venues including the Tower of London and the latest news is....